jac459/metadriver/TUTORIALS.md

 "data":{}
 }
 ```
-Remember this format ?
+Remember this format?
 It is the same format used by our settings, the industry standard JSON.
-But it is too complex.
-We don't want to deal with that.
-We need only to now what is inside the msg part if it is a success.
-So that we can know if our command has worked.
+But it is too complex, we don't want to deal with that.
+We need only to know what is inside the msg part if it is a success, so that we know if our command has worked.
-To simplify it we will filter using JPATH (or JSONPATH).
+To simplify it, we will filter using JPATH (or JSONPATH).
 Please have a look at this: https://github.com/dchester/jsonpath, it explains how to filter using jpath.
 In our case, the jpath is "$.msg".
 When applied to the JSON-string quoted before, it returns.... success, which is exactly what we want.
 In order to create a jpath yourself (it can be complex, especially for example with a complex JSON-string like the Neeo Brain), I strongly advice you to use an online evaluator: https://jsonpath.com/ (for example, there are many).
 You copy the JSON-string returned in your browser, and apply your path.